-- I sensed I was missing out on something and was drawn to what those young Christians seemed to have.
+- I sensed I was missing out on something and was drawn to what those young Christians had.

-- They convinced me I could have a personal relationship with Jesus Christ.
+- They said I could have a personal relationship with Jesus Christ.

-- Jesus’ death on the cross, I was taught, acted as punishment for my lifetime of sins.
-In the Old Testament God’s people, the Jews, had an elaborate system when they broke the law to allow them to be forgiven, which involved blood sacrifices of animals.
-Jesus came to earth and established a new way to atone for sins (the New Testament).
+- Jesus’ death on the cross, I was taught, was punishment for my lifetime of sins.
+In the Old Testament, God’s people, the Jews, had an elaborate system that allowed them to be forgiven.
+When they broke the Law, animals were sacrificed.
+Jesus came to earth and established a new way to atone for sins.
 His death and resurrection took the place of the punishment I knew I deserved and created a way for me to know God personally.

 - I prayed and asked Jesus to come into my life as Savior and Lord.
-I gave myself to Him, as best I knew how, and decided to follow and worship Him my whole life.
+I surrendered to Him, as best I knew, and decided to follow Him my whole life.

 - After I prayed, God didn’t lock me in a room to keep me pure or stick duct tape over my mouth; He made me a completely new person.
 I got to start all over.
 I wasn’t instantly holy or perfect, of course, but from the first day I said yes, everything changed.
 I stopped hanging out with my wild friends and even turned down a date with a boy I was interested in.
-I got to know a lot of Christians who became my friends.
+Christians became my friends.
 I voraciously read my brand new Bible and underlined phrases with a red Flair pen.